gvwilson/thirdbit/src/fiction/the-ball/index.md

 In your world the story is always the same.
 The girl tells the boy that he can kick the football but pulls it away at the last moment.
-The boy falls for it over and over, forever finding some reason to believe this time will be different.
+The boy falls for it again and again, forever finding some reason to believe that this time will be different.

 But that is your world, and there are many others.
 In one he knows she will pull the ball away